Localtrade-api/Localtrade-API/Readme.md

 **System Methods**

-* PING-PONG Method - used to test the health of sockets
+* [PING-PONG Method](#ping-pong-method) - used to test the health of sockets
-* System Time Method - used to synchronize with socket service times
+* [System Time Method](#system-time-method) - used to synchronize with socket service times
-* Authentication - used to subscribe on private methods
+* [Web-Soket Authentication](#web-soket-authentication) - used to subscribe on private methods

 **Public Methods**

-* KLine methods for Graph - used to get data on charts (the change comes after a trade and chart data change)
+* [KLine methods for Graph](#kline-methods-for-graph) - used to get data on charts (the change comes after a trade and chart data change)
-* Market Price Methods - used to get information about the market price for a specific pair (the change comes after a trade and a change in the market price)
+* [Market Price Methods](#market-price-methods) - used to get information about the market price for a specific pair (the change comes after a trade and a change in the market price)
-* Market Status Methods - used to get information about market activity for a specific pair (the change comes after a trade and a change in market parameters)
+* [Market Price Methods](#market-price-methods) - used to get information about market activity for a specific pair (the change comes after a trade and a change in market parameters)
-* Deals Methods - used to get information about the last trade in the market (the change comes after the execution of a trade)
+* [Deals Methods](#deals-methods) - used to get information about the last trade in the market (the change comes after the execution of a trade)
-* Depth Methods - used to get information on order books and monitor their changes in the market (the change comes after placing, canceling, executing, changing an order)
+* [Depth Methods](#depth-methods) - used to get information on order books and monitor their changes in the market (the change comes after placing, canceling, executing, changing an order)

 **Private Methods**

-* Trade Balances Method - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
+* Trade User Balances Method - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
 * Active Orders and Orders History - used to get active orders and their history for a specific user from which the request is made (the change comes after placing, canceling, executing, changing an order)